"I have no special talents. I am only passionately curious."

 Learn more: Primary, Seniors & Sixth Form

 Sport is important as a key to health and fitness, a means of learning team work and fair play, and a route to developing pupils' and students’ confidence and self-esteem.
-In sport we learn how to play, how to win and, just as valuable a lesson, how to lose graciously.
+We take great pride in the performance of our pupils in the sporting arena, where we learn how to play, how to win and, just as valuable a lesson, how to lose graciously.
 Learn more

 Music here is outstanding; boy and girl choristers lead choral worship in Llandaff Cathedral; two thirds of pupils overall learn an instrument, whilst over 70% of Junior pupils have instrumental lessons.
 All conventional orchestral instruments are taught, with over 200 pupils learning the piano.
 Enriching our instrumental and vocal tuition, we have over 30 different instrumental and choral ensembles rehearsing weekly, culminating with our Senior Chamber Choir of 90 voices.
 Learn more